novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 "Oh, so that's why you responded to the talk about the market economy and vulgar capital."

 "Huh?
 Unnie?
-Did those oppas say such things?"
+Did those relatives say such things?"

 The one who asked next was the youngest daughter, Kim Na-yoon.